DebonairSM/eu-to-na-fila/docs/BACKEND_FULL.md

 **Errors**
 - `404` - Shop not found

-**Note:** Authentication is PIN-based.
+**Note:** Authentication is PIN-based with JWT tokens.
+Users authenticate with a PIN, and the system issues a JWT token for subsequent requests.
 The system uses `ownerPin` and `staffPin` stored in the shops table.
-JWT is not currently implemented.

 ---